NDIS Behaviour Support · Doveton 3177

 • Parent and carer coaching so responses are calm, consistent, and realistic under pressure

-• Support worker guidance so strategies are used the same way across home and community settings
+• Support worker guidance so strategies are used the same way across home and community settings in City of Casey

 • An Interim Behaviour Support Plan where urgent safety strategies are needed before a full assessment is complete

-NDIS Funding in Doveton
+NDIS Funding & Early Childhood Support in Doveton

-City of Casey falls within the Melbourne South East NDIS planning region — one of the highest-utilisation areas in Victoria.
+City of Casey falls within the NDIS Southern Melbourne region.
 Behaviour Support is commonly funded under Capacity Building — Improved Daily Living.
+Local Area Coordination for Doveton is provided by Latrobe Community Health Service or LINK Health and Community.
 We support plan-managed and self-managed participants:

 • Plan Managed — your plan manager handles all invoicing; no out-of-pocket payments